A period of study in the United States can be academically, culturally

 especially if it includes work experience in a U.S. company, government

-"Academic Training" is a term used by the U.S. Department
+"Academic training" is a term used by the U.S. Department of State

-Most students participate in Academic Training after they have completed
+Many students participate in academic training after they have completed

-In order to participate in Academic Training, you must apply and be
+In order to participate in academic training, you must apply and be approved by ISEP in advance.

 How to Apply for Academic Training